Flexible Deep Neural Networks for Partially Linear Survival Data: Estimation and Survival Inference: Practical Implementation

-Specifically, we approximate $\bg^\ast$ coordinatewise.
-For each $j=1,\ldots,p$ we fit a separate fully connected network $\widehat g^\ast_j(T,\bX)$ by least squares using only uncensored observations, that is by

-Each network $j$, $j=1,\ldots,p$, takes $(T_i,\mathbf{X}_i)$ as input, $Z_{ij}$ as target, and uses the same architecture and hyperparameters as the main model; empirically, these choices produce stable estimates and are not sensitive to tuning.

 To avoid overfitting, we employ $5$–fold cross–fitting.
-The data are split into five folds, for each fold and each coordinate $j$, the corresponding network is trained on the remaining four folds (restricting to $\Delta=1$) and predictions $\widehat g^\ast_j(T_i,X_i)$ are obtained for the held-out fold. for all $i$ in the held–out fold.
+The data are split into five folds, for each fold and each coordinate $j$, the corresponding network is trained on the remaining four folds (restricting to $\Delta=1$) and predictions $\widehat g^\ast_j(T_i,X_i)$ are obtained for the held-out fold.
 Aggregating across folds yields, for each observation $i$, the estimated projection vector